blaurt/hex-todolist/README.md

 # Advanced TodoList

 ## Description

 - built with typescript
 - designed according to hexagonal architecture principles
 - REST-api is going to be implemented with [Nest](https://github.com/nestjs/nest) framework

 ## To be done:
+- use command-query.
+A command can be used to validate input
+- add DI container
 - extract mapper-feature to separate component
 - CQRS pattern
 - caching